DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 #### 1. Working with the NBA API

-While I’ve used the NBA API package before, this project pushed me to understand it at a deeper level – exploration that will accelerate future NBA analytics projects.
+While I’ve used the NBA API package before, this project gave me a clearer understanding of its rate limits, available data elements, and how information is organized across player, team, and game-level endpoints.

 #### 2. Building an App in Streamlit

-Before this project, my Python workflow lived mostly in Jupyter notebooks, with the occasional CLI or Bokeh server program.
-I had always viewed browser based apps as requiring a heavier lift, but Streamlit changed that.
-It’s a great tool for standing up interactive visuals quickly, but it came with a learning curve.
-Once I understood that the entire script re executes on every UI interaction and leaned into heavy caching (with a refresh button to clear only what’s needed), the architecture clicked.
+Before this project, I assumed building anything browser based (Flask, Django) required a heavy lift.
+Streamlit changed that.
+It took time to understand its execution model — especially that the entire script reruns on every UI interaction — but once I wrapped my head around that and leaned into caching, it became a powerful, lightweight way to build interactive apps that I can now use on future projects.

 #### 3. Using AI as a Development Partner

-This was my first time using AI throughout a full code project rather than just for text editing or brainstorming, and it ended up becoming a very helpful development partner.
-I used it in a way that felt natural and productive:
+This was my first time using AI throughout a full code project, and it proved to be a valuable development partner.
+It helped with quick syntax lookups, package and pattern suggestions, guidance in unfamiliar areas (streamlit, GitHub pages), and occasional tutoring when docs fell short.
-- for quick syntax reminders I’ve written before but forgotten
-- for package suggestions or patterns when I knew the goal but needed to upskill
-- for help navigating brand‑new territory (certain chart types, Streamlit execution, GitHub Pages quirks)
-- and occasionally as a tutor when documentation wasn’t quite clicking

-I didn’t outsource the project or “vibe‑code” by delegating entire modules.
-I stayed in the driver’s seat, made architectural decisions myself, and used AI to accelerate learning, unblock myself, and sanity‑check ideas.
-Sometimes it saved hours; other times the traditional path was faster.
-But overall, it was a valuable part of the workflow and gave me a clearer sense of how AI can fit into real development work without replacing the developer’s judgment or ownership.
+I didn’t delegate the entire project and edit the results.
+Instead, I wanted to remain in control of the architecture and decisions but leverage AI to help speed up learning and unblock me when needed.
+At times this saved hours while at other points the traditional path may have been faster, but this experience gave me better appreciation for how/when AI can be most helpful.

 #### 4. Standing Up a Site with GitHub Pages

 I don’t have a background in web development, so GitHub Pages was an appealing way to publish a site without needing to build a front end from scratch.
 Relying on Markdown and a lightweight theme let me focus on content rather than HTML/CSS.
-I’m still interested in improving the site’s appearance and learning more about front‑end development over time, but GitHub Pages made it possible to get something functional online quickly — similar to how Streamlit accelerated the app side.
+I’m still interested in improving the site’s appearance and learning more about front‑end development over time, but GitHub Pages made it possible to get something functional online quickly — similar to how Streamlit accelerated app development.

 ## Next Steps